What is a Dram Shop Claim?

 In a nutshell, Dram Shop liability is about the responsible consumption and responsible service of alcohol.

-Bars and restaurants have liquor licenses, and also, must follow the rules.
-The rules for responsible service of alcohol are so simple:
+Bars and restaurants have liquor licenses and must follow the rules.
+The rules for responsible service of alcohol are simple:

 - You do not serve someone if you know or should know that they are intoxicated,

-- If intoxicated the bar must cut the patron off and find them a safe ride home within 30 minutes, and
+- If a patron is intoxicated, the bar must cut them off and find them a safe ride home within 30 minutes, and

 - You do not serve alcohol to a patron under 21 years of age.